 In this page you will find course descriptions and other information regarding our Japanese courses to help you and your advisor determine which classes are most appropriate for you.
 We offer a Japanese minor, study abroad opportunities and scholarships!
-Please contact Dr. Loschki for placement or any other questions related to the Japanese program or Japanese courses, and check the Fall 2023 schedules for days/times.
+Please contact Dr. Loschki for placement or any other questions related to the Japanese program or Japanese courses, and check the Spring 2024 schedule for days/times.

 JAPAN 101 - Japanese I